DoctorKhan/quantum-resonance-ledger/docs/qrl_whitepaper.md

 \bigl|\text{Amplitude}[\text{Path}]\bigr|^2.
 $$

-In practice, QRL may implement a more classical approximation to these quantum-inspired ideas, but the principle remains: **good histories (low action)** are exponentially more likely, ensuring secure consensus with $\emph{probabilistic finality}$.
+In practice, QRL may implement a more classical approximation to these quantum-inspired ideas, but the principle remains: **good histories (low action)** are exponentially more likely, ensuring secure consensus with *probabilistic finality*.

 ### **3.7 Cryptographic Uniqueness Tokens (CUTs) – Foundation for Probabilistic Trust**